 1. Lease Term

 What is the length of the lease?
 This should be plainly stated.
-The most common term is 12 months, but this could vary.
+The most common term is 12 months (one year), but this could vary.

 The amount of rent you owe every month should be included in the lease; along with the utilities or any other payments you owe the landlord.